android1337/FortniteSigsUpdatedEveryUpdate/README.md

 ```

-If you don't know how to update your pasta cause maybe has a different type of sig just change the ? with a 00 and before every part add \x example:
+If you don't know how to update your pasta cause maybe it accept only pattetns and not sigs just change the ? with a 00 and before every part add \x example:

 Before -> ```cpp 48 8B 0D ? ? ? ?
 48 98```
 After ->  ```cpp \x48\x8B\x0D\x00\x00\x00\x00\x48\x98```